-There are several ways to reach Antarctica, the most popular of which is to cross Drake Passage from Ushuaia in southern Argentina.
+There are several ways to reach Antarctica, the most popular of which is to cross the Drake Passage from Ushuaia in southern Argentina.
 Other possibilities include flying in from Punta Arenas in Chile; or booking a cruise from New Zealand or Australia.
 In the past, research ships have embarked on Antarctic expeditions from both Cape Town and Port Elizabeth - but as yet, there are no regular Antarctic cruises scheduled for departure from South Africa.
 However, for those with a considerable budget, South Africa does offer one option for tourist travel to the end of the Earth.

 Luxury tour operator White Desert prides itself on being the only company in the world to fly into the Antarctic interior via private jet.
 Set up by a group of explorers who traversed the continent on foot in 2006, the company offers three different Antarctic itineraries.
 All of them depart from Cape Town and touch down approximately five hours later inside the Antarctic Circle.
 Most visit White Desert's own luxury Whichaway Camp, which is entirely carbon-neutral.
 It is a masterpiece of old-world luxury inspired by early Victorian explorers and includes six spacious sleeping pods, a lounge and dining room and a kitchen staffed by an award-winning chef.

-Also departing from Cape Town, this four-day adventure starts with a flight to Wolf's Fang runway, situated beneath the jaw-dropping peak of one of Antarctica's most iconic mountains.
+- Ice & Mountains - Also departing from Cape Town, this four-day adventure starts with a flight to Wolf's Fang runway, situated beneath the jaw-dropping peak of one of Antarctica's most iconic mountains.
 You'll spend the first day exploring the Drygalski mountain range on foot with the company's experienced guides, before flying on in a separate aircraft to Whichaway Camp.
 With the camp as your base, you can spend the rest of your time on the White Continent being as relaxed or as active as you like, with daily excursions ranging from Antarctic picnics to trips to the glaciers of the coast.

 Although no Antarctic cruises currently operate from South Africa, it is possible to combine your polar adventure with a visit to beautiful Cape Town.
 Several cruise companies offer trans-oceanic itineraries that depart from Ushuaia and travel to Cape Town via Antarctica.
 One of these companies is Silversea, whose Ushuaia - Cape Town itinerary lasts for 21 days and includes stops at the Falkland Islands and South Georgia.
 You'll also visit the remote islands of Tristan da Cunha, Gough Island (home to one of the largest seabird colonies in the world) and Nightingale Island.

-Although these prices seem modest in comparison to those advertised by White Desert, for many of us, cruises like Silversea's are still well over budget.
+Although prices seem modest in comparison to those advertised by White Desert, for many of us, cruises like Silversea's are still well over budget.
 Don't despair, however - penguins are one of the major highlights of an Antarctica trip, and you can see them without leaving South Africa.
 The Western Cape is home to several African penguin colonies, the most famous of which is the one at Boulders Beach.
 Here, you can walk within a few feet of nesting penguins and even swim with them in the sea.